ABiswajitMohapatra/Large-Language-Model/README.md

-Agentic AI Chatbot
+🧑‍💻 Agentic AI Chatbot

 Owner & Trainer: Biswajit Mohapatra

-This project is an LLM-based chatbot built using Groq API embeddings, designed to provide intelligent, context-aware responses.
-It can handle custom queries, answer FAQs, and maintain interactive conversations.
+An LLM-based chatbot built with Groq API embeddings, designed to provide intelligent, context-aware responses.
+It can answer technical queries, FAQs, and support interactive conversations with users.

-Features
+🎯 Features

-Conversational AI capable of understanding natural language queries
+✅ Conversational AI capable of understanding natural language queries

-Trained on custom documents for domain-specific knowledge
+✅ Trained on custom documents for domain-specific knowledge

-Built with Streamlit for a user-friendly web interface
+✅ Built with Streamlit for a simple and interactive web interface

-Supports multiple users sequentially
+✅ Supports multiple users sequentially

-Handles custom questions about the model and its creator
+✅ Handles technical questions and general knowledge queries

-Tech Stack
+🛠 Tech Stack

 Backend: Python